 All this material goes into my Journal notebook in Evernote.
 Not only does this daydreaming help me to write my current stories, it feeds my imagination.
 Your mind is a wonderful tool.
 Forcing yourself to come up with ideas is a workout for your imagination.
 It makes all your writing easier.
 Try it.

-I’m seeing more fiction ghostwriting gigs on the outsourcing boards.
+I’m seeing lots of fiction ghostwriting gigs on the outsourcing boards.
 Don’t sell yourself too cheaply however.
 Remember that once you’ve completed your ghostwriting project, and get paid, you lose all rights in your words.
 However, a ghostwriting gig or two can help when you’re making the switch to fiction.

 The income helps.
 It’s also perfect training for you.
 I’m trying to cut back on my ghostwriting, so I can build up a couple of pen names, but the income is tempting. 🙂